 Cape Town Safari Cruise

-Addo Elephant National Park, South Africa’s third largest national reserve, is the place for elephants.
-Up to 600 of them gather at the Hapoor Dam alongside the rest of the Big Five, in the dense valley of South Africa’s Sundays River.
-The tree-covered Zuurberg mountains provide a stunning backdrop to game drives from dawn to dusk.
-Hapag-Lloyd cruises’ 14-day Cape Town round trip offers a day trip from Port Elizabeth for around £100, or an overnight adventure which will see you rejoin the ship (MS Europa 2) in Durban.
+Addo Elephant National Park, South Africa’s third largest national reserve, is one of the world’s best places to spot elephants.
+Up to 600 of them gather at the Hapoor Dam alongside the rest of the Big Five in the dense valley of South Africa’s Sundays River, with the tree-covered Zuurberg mountains providing a stunning backdrop for game drives from dawn to dusk.
+Hapag-Lloyd Cruises’ 14-day Cape Town round trip offers a day trip from Port Elizabeth, as well as plenty of time to explore the rest of the region.

 Coral Expeditions Safari Cruise

 Australian small-ship company Coral Expeditions is making its first trip to the islands of the Indian ocean with a wealth of wildlife.
-The first 25-night leg (part of a 57-night jaunt), from Singapore to the Seychelles, calls at Sumatra and the Maldives.
-The voyage also stops at Sri Lanka, where a dusk safari in Yala National Park to see the elephants and leopards is included.
-Not to mention a Sri Lankan feast and the night spend at a wilderness resort.
-It’s also the maiden voyage of the Coral Geographer, a 120-passenger boutique vessel.
-On board, you may find you’re also tempted to take a safari though the ships curated wine cellar…
+The 25-night leg from Singapore to the Seychelles calls in Sumatra and the Maldives as well as Sri Lanka, where a dusk safari in Yala National Park will see you spot elephants and leopards, alongside a Sri Lankan feast and a night spent at a wilderness resort.
+It’s all done from a base on board Coral Geographer, a boutique, 120-passenger vessel, including a curated wine cellar…

 Icelands’s Majestic Landscapes

-Leave behind the land for not one but two seafaring safaris on Viking Cruises’ 13-day Iceland’s Majestic Landscapes voyage.
+Leave behind the land for not one but two seafaring safaris on Viking Cruises’ 13-day Iceland’s Natural Beauty voyage.
 There’s the whale-watching safari from the port

-of Akureyri with the chance of spotting minke, fin and blue whales, as well as visiting humpback whales, their huge fins easily visible as they emerge from the chilly waters.
-Then a scenic fjord safari from Flåm in Norway sends you (with waterproof suit) skimming across the water in an inflatable boat.
+of Akureyri with the chance of spotting minke, fin and blue whales, as well as spotting humpback whales; their huge fins easily visible as they emerge from the chilly waters.
+Then, a scenic fjord safari from Flåm in Norway sends you (armed with a waterproof suit) skimming across the water in an inflatable boat.
 You’ll explore stunning Nærøyfjord, hemmed in by 1,500ft peaks, and will see plenty of wildlife, from seals to gliding sea eagles.

 Seal Coast Safari

-Head Down Under on Oceania Cruises’ 14-day Tales of the Tasman voyage (Sydney to Auckland) with its Seal Coast Safari.
+Head Down Under on Oceania Cruises’ 14-day Fjords & Tasman Tales (Sydney to Sydney) with its Seal Coast Safari.
 The 4×4 adventure heads off-road and even on to

 the beach on the rugged coast of Wellington, in New Zealand.
-At Tongue Point, a rocky spit with views of mountains and across the Cook Strait to South Island is a colony of once-endangered fur seals – plush-furred, noticeable ears, pointy, whiskered snouts – and very sociable ($199).
+At Tongue Point, you’ll explore a rocky spit with views of mountains and across the Cook Strait to South Island is a colony of once-endangered fur seals.
 In the Bay of Islands, you might come across dolphins, gannets and blue penguins.
-The cruise is on sophisticated 684-passenger Regatta.
+It’s all done on board sophisticated 684-passenger Regatta.

 The Land That Time Forgot

-Some trips are actually safari cruises but are not termed that.
-Avalon Waterways’ 20-day Discover the Galápagos & Peru with the Amazon trip comes in three parts.
-There’s a four-day Galápagos cruise with giant tortoises, Galápagos fur sea lions and marine iguana, as well exotic fish, plus perhaps a penguin or shark.
-And there’s plenty of time in Peru (and Ecuador) with two visits to Machu Picchu, way up in the Andean Highlands, a sanctuary for wildlife from llamas to hundreds of species of birds, not least the red, yellow and green of the versicoloured barbet.
-But there’s also three nights in the Amazon, with a boat trip followed by canoe to reach your lodge on the Napo River tributary.
+Avalon Waterways’ 20-day Discover the Galápagos & Peru with the Amazon includes a four-day Galápagos cruise with giant tortoises, Galápagos fur sea lions and marine iguana, as well exotic fish, plus perhaps a penguin or shark.
+And, there’s plenty of time in Peru (and Ecuador) with two visits to Machu Picchu, way up in the Andean Highlands, a sanctuary for wildlife from llamas to hundreds of species of birds, not least the red, yellow and green of the versicoloured barbet.
+You’ll also enjoy three nights in the Amazon, with a boat trip followed by canoe to reach your lodge on the Napo River tributary.
 There’s a cruise and more canoeing as you watch for three-toed sloths, and capuchin and howler monkeys, as parrots and macaws sweep overhead.

 Park Life: Cape Town to Accra

-Silversea offers three-and four-night pre-cruise treats in Africa on various cruises, for instance, the 18-day Cape Town to Accra voyage, which concentrates on the lesser-visited spots such as the islands of São Tomé and Principe.
+Silversea offers three-and four-night pre-cruise treats in Africa on various cruises, for instance, the 18-day Cape Town to Dakar voyage, which concentrates on the lesser-visited spots such as the islands of São Tomé and Principe.
 Then there’s the four-night trip (two nights in Johannesburg, two nights in a lodge) to Ngala Private Game Reserve, linked to Kruger National Park, with several game drives.
-Ngala means lion, so you know what to expect (£2,820).
-Or you can visit Sanbona Wildlife Reserve, at the foot of the Warmwaterberg Mountains in the Western Cape (one night in Cape Town, two in a tented camp in the wilderness).
-Expect the Big Five as well as cheetahs, hippos, giraffes, hyenas, black-backed jackals and springboks (£2,150).
+Ngala means lion, so you know what to expect!
+You can also visit the Sanbona Wildlife Reserve, at the foot of the Warmwaterberg Mountains in the Western Cape (one night in Cape Town, two in a tented camp in the wilderness).
+Expect the Big Five as well as cheetahs, hippos, giraffes, hyenas, black-backed jackals and springboks.

 African Safari and Seychelles